-Southend-on-Sea Borough Council received £1.94 million from Central Government’s Discretionary Business Grants scheme, to enable non-repayable grants to be paid to some businesses which are struggling to survive due to a significant loss of income and on-going fixed property costs.
+Southend-on-Sea Borough Council received £1.94 million from Central Government’s Discretionary Business Grants scheme, to enable non-repayable grants to be paid to some businesses which are struggling to survive due to a significant loss of income.

-Businesses are invited to apply which have relatively high ongoing fixed property-related costs, and which can demonstrate they’ve suffered an income fall due to the pandemic.
+Businesses are invited to apply which can demonstrate they’ve suffered an income fall due to the pandemic.
 The level of grant to be paid is £2,500, but could change at the close of the scheme depending on the number of successful applications.

 Businesses which we are unable to support in this expanded scheme:

 Ambulance Station & Premises, Cemetery & Premises, Fire/Police Station & Premises.
 Hospital & Premises, Law Court & Premises, Library & Premises, Museum & Premises

 Car Park & Premises, Car Parking Space &premises

 Communication Station & Premises, Fibre Optic Metro Broadband Network

 Personal Use Type Properties